 A Your Coleman 2,000-watt inverter is sub-par for the following reasons: it is not a true sine wave, but a modified sine wave inverter.
 Modified sine wave inverters are inefficient and many AC appliances have a hard time running on them.
 Most critically, marine inverters do not tie the neutral and ground together unless they are inverting, while your Coleman always has the neutral and ground tied together.
-We recommend the Magnum MS2012.
-We have installed hundreds and they are great.
 With a good inverter, you can include all appliances that you want (albeit less than 2,000 watts) and an entertainment system.

 The smart alternator combiner is about providing all three of your banks efficient power from both alternators.
 Compared to a diode-type combiner a smart alternator combiner will probably get four to six times better charging than your current setup.

 I procured a used Trace four kilowatt inverter identical to what is in my boat and have wired it in as charger only.
 This has bumped my charge current from 115 to 205 amps max, when at bulk rate.
 As they do not communicate with each other, one will always come off the bulk rate first, if I wish to put it back on bulk I have to shut it down and restart it, which is a simple matter.
 I only use this second charger when we are on the generator set, any other time I can use long term shore power to bring the batteries back up.
 I have read that another way to keep two independent chargers going at max bulk rate is to put them at each end of the batteries.